Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 # Support for other Modbus devices

-This secton will be added to as more Modbus devices are connected to Duet mainboards and RRF.
+This section will be added to as more Modbus devices are connected to Duet mainboards and RRF.

 ## Environmental sensors